Winter Tips Series - Looking after your Veteran

 Weight Gain

 Being overweight is also undesirable for an older horse, and may occur as a result of reduced activity, perhaps because of an old injury, or a younger horse is taking more of the owner’s time.
 Weigh forage, and restrict if necessary, but never below 1.5% of bodyweight unless under veterinary or nutritionist’s supervision.
 Reduce calories from other feeds and replace with lower calorie versions.
-Re-balance to ensure mineral and vitamins are supplied if required, using Everyday Vitamins and Minerals
+Re-balance to ensure mineral and vitamins are supplied if required, using Everyday Vitamins and Minerals.

 Decreased mobility and stiffness